Last Updated: August 19, 2024

 At the age of 15, Diego made his professional debut for Argentinos Juniors and became the sole provider for his impoverished family.
 Quickly impressing on a national level, he was purchased by the Boca Juniors in 1981 for a $4 million fee.
 He spent only a year at the club he supported as a child before transferring to Barcelona in 1982 after an unsuccessful World Cup campaign.

 There was considerable anticipation when he arrived at Barcelona, a team that paid a record-breaking fee of $7.6 million to sign the young star.
-Although Maradona was adored by Spanish fans and he continued to perform well for the team, his tenure at the Catalan city was marred by a number of controversial incidents.
+Although Maradona was adored by Spanish fans, and he continued to perform well for the team, his tenure there was marred by a number of controversial incidents.
 In 1984, a heated exchange saw Diego assault several Athletic Bilbao players, and he knocked one of them out with a knee to the head.
 The brawl led to a fully-fledged riot within the stadium, and Maradona was subsequently dismissed from FC Barcelona.

 Napoli broke the world record transfer fee that had been set by Diego earlier, paying about $10.5 million for the Argentine.
 It was here that Diego reached his peak, leading the team to two titles (including their first in history) during one of their true golden eras.